section-engineering-education/engineering-education/content/articles/crud-operations-with-yii2-framework-using-gii/index.md

 `http://localhost/CRUD/frontend/web/index.php?r=student%2Fcreate`

-1) r - this is the route for our application.
+1. r - this is the route for our application.

-2) student - this is the controller.
+2. student - this is the controller.

-3) create -  this is the action.
+3. create - this is the action.

 I hope it's clear now. 😹

 ### Conclusion

 CRUD is an operation that is very important for a web application developer.
-It saves developers time and also reduces the amount of code a developer has to code without it.
+It saves developers time and also reduces the amount of code a developer has to write.

 Try it in your next web application project.

 Happy coding! 🙂